IJSComplexMatter/dtmm/doc/datamodel.rst

    >>> np.allclose(thickness, np.ones(shape = (60,)))
    True

-which means that layer thickness is the same as layer pixel size. `material_eps` is an array of shape (60,128,128,3) of dtype "float32" and describes the eigenvalues of the dielectric tensor of the material.
+which means that layer thickness is the same as layer pixel size. `material_eps` is an array of shape (60,128,128,3) of dtype "float32" and describes the three eigenvalues of the dielectric tensor of the material.
 In our case we have two types of material, a host material (the one surrounding the droplet), and a liquid crystal material.
 We can plot this data:

 .. doctest::

-   >>> fig, ax = dtmm.plot_material(material_eps, dtmm.refind2eps([1.5,1.6,1.6]))
+   >>> fig, ax = dtmm.plot_material(material_eps, dtmm.refind2eps([1.5,1.5,1.6]))
    >>> fig.show()

-which plots dots at positions where liquid_crystal is defined (where the refractive indices are [1.5,1.6,1.6]).
+which plots dots at positions where liquid_crystal is defined (where the refractive indices are [1.5,1.5,1.6]).
 This plots a sphere centered in the center of the bounding box, as shown in Fig.

 .. plot:: examples/plot_material.py

-   LC is defined in a sphere
+   LC is defined in a sphere .

 `material_eps` is an array of shape (60,128,128,3).
 Material is defined by three real (or complex) dielectric tensor eigenvalues (refractive indices squared):